Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 ## Recent Changes

-### July 23, 2025 - Mike Implementation with Natural Male Voice
+### July 23, 2025 - Mike Implementation with Natural Voice
-- **Mike Character Introduction**: Completely reimagined assistant as Mike with natural male voice using Twilio's 'man' voice parameter
+- **Mike Character Introduction**: Completely reimagined assistant as Mike with natural conversational personality
-- **Natural Male Voice**: Replaced previous voice attempts with consistent `voice="man", language="en-US"` for all responses
+- **Natural Voice Solution**: Discovered Twilio's default voice (no voice parameter) sounds more natural than named voices
 - **Perfect Greeting**: "It's a great day here at Grinberg Management!
-My name is Mike." - friendly, natural, non-menu-like
+My name is Mike.
+How can I help you?" - friendly, helpful, complete
 - **Professional Call Transfer System**: Seamless transfer to (718) 414-6984 for non-apartment questions
 - **Smart Transfer Logic**: Any unrecognized requests or human transfer requests automatically route to Diane or Janier
 - **Natural Conversation Style**: Mike speaks like a helpful friend - natural and conversational, not overly formal